Table of contents

 ) and reboot your computer.

-When booting again, grub should start and run Arch Linux, and then, it will prompt you for you passphrase.
+When booting again, grub should start and run Arch Linux, and if configured like so, it will prompt you for you passphrase.
 When the passphrase is entered, it will prompt for your login and password and you can then continue your configuration.